+IST 245

+Local Area Networks
-IST 260 Network Design 3-0-3

-This course is a study of the processes and techniques required to identify the most attractive design solution of a telecommunications network --combining creativity, rigorous discipline, analysis, and synthesis while emphasizing the solution in terms of cost and performance.
+This course is a study of the methods used to interconnect computers, terminals, word processors, facsimile, and other office machines within a given area.
+Examples of vendor implementations are used to illustrate various approaches.
+Prerequisite: EET 113, CPT 101, CPT 104 or EGR 112 with a grade of "C" or better.
+LAN System Manager IST 252 This course covers the fundamental skills needed to effectively manage a local area network from introductory to advanced.
+Prerequisite: IST 245 with a grade of "C" or better.
+IST 260 Network Design 3-0-3 This course is a study of the processes and techniques required to identify the most attractive design solution of a telecommunications network --combining creativity, rigorous discipline, analysis, and synthesis while emphasizing the solution in terms of cost and performance.
 Prerequisite: CPT 101 or CPT 104 with a grade of "C" or better.

-IST 263 Designing Windows Network Security

-This course a is an advanced study of security features of networks including authentication protocol, public key infrastructure, IPsec, and certificate servers.
+IST 263 Designing Windows Network Security This course a is an advanced study of security features of networks including authentication protocol, public key infrastructure, IPsec, and certificate servers.
 Prerequisite: EET 113 or CPT 101 or CPT 104 or EGR 112 with a grade of "C" or better.

-IST 265 Designing a Windows Directory Service Infrastructure

-This course a is a study of directory services infrastructure design including design of a domain structure, tree and forest structures, organizational unit structure, and other related topics.
+IST 265 Designing a Windows Directory Service Infrastructure This course a is a study of directory services infrastructure design including design of a domain structure, tree and forest structures, organizational unit structure, and other related topics.
 Prerequisite: CPT 101 or CPT 104 with a "C" or better.

-IST 266 Internet and Firewall Security

-This course is an introduction to firewalls and other network security components that can work together to create an in-depth defensive perimeter around a Local Area Network (LAN).
+IST 266 Internet and Firewall Security 3-0-3 This course is an introduction to firewalls and other network security components that can work together to create an in-depth defensive perimeter around a Local Area Network (LAN).
 Prerequisite: IST 245 with a grade of "C" or better.

-IST 270 Client/Server Systems

-This course emphasizes the use of case tools coupled with client tools to allow RAD and prototyping of client applications.
+IST 270 Client/Server Systems This course emphasizes the use of case tools coupled with client tools to allow RAD and prototyping of client applications.
 Networking and server concepts will be explored.
 Case studies of existing client/server systems will be used to examine the various phases of client/server applications.
 Prerequisite: IST 245 with a grade of "C" or better.

-IST 290 Special Topics in Information Sciences

-This course covers special topics in information sciences technologies.
+IST 290 Special Topics in Information Sciences 3-0-3 This course covers special topics in information sciences technologies.
 This is a capstone course and should be taken in the student's last or next to last semester.
 Prerequisites: IST 252 and SPC 205 with a grade of "C" or better.

-IST 291 Fundamentals of Network Security I

-This course is the study of introductory levels of security processes based on a security policy, emphasizing hands-on skills in the areas of secure perimeter, security connectivity, security management, identity services, and intrusion detection.
+IST 291 Fundamentals of Network Security I 3-0-3 This course is the study of introductory levels of security processes based on a security policy, emphasizing hands-on skills in the areas of secure perimeter, security connectivity, security management, identity services, and intrusion detection.
 The course prepares students to manage network security.
 Prerequisite: CPT 101 or CPT 104 with a "C" or better.

-IST 292 Fundamentals of Network Security II

-This course is the study of advanced security processes based on a security policy, emphasizing hands-on skills in the areas of secure perimeter, security connectivity, security management, identity services, and intrusion detection.
+IST 292 Fundamentals of Network Security II This course is the study of advanced security processes based on a security policy, emphasizing hands-on skills in the areas of secure perimeter, security connectivity, security management, identity services, and intrusion detection.
 The course prepares students to install/configure secure firewalls.
 Prerequisite: IST 291 with a "C" or better.

-LEG 120 Torts 3-0-3
+LEG 120 Torts